 In our implementation this is accomplished through the Bridge [35] design pattern.
 The Bridge pattern decouples abstraction from implementation, thus facilitating changes to the implementation without having to change the code that binds to the abstraction.

 The PackageHandler class serves as the abstraction part of the pattern.
 It has an instance of an implementation of the PackageHandlerImpl interface, which encapsulates all OS- and application-specific code.
 Calls to the PackageHandler decompress and execute methods get delegated to the concrete PackageHandlerImpl.
-Although this aspect was not implemented in the prototype, the Bridge pattern allows for an abstraction hierarchy that is independent from the hierarchy on the implementation side.
-For example, a PackageHandler subclass could examine if the application package complies with particular security requirements before calling the execute function.
+The Bridge pattern allows for an abstraction hierarchy that is independent from the hierarchy on the implementation side and provides extension points for both.

 Each operating system family that is to be supported by the cloudlet server needs to implement the PackageHandlerImpl interface and provide the OS- and application-specific code.
 The implemented cloudlet server includes the LinuxPackageHandler and the WindowsPackageHandler for Linux- and Windows-based applications, respectively.
 The application-specific classes inherit from the abstract Executor class that is responsible for starting an application with provided arguments.
 For example, the LinuxPackageHandler uses the CDEExecutor and JARExecutor classes, which encapsulate knowledge on how to handle CDE or JAR packages, respectively.
-Additionally, their direct superclass, the LinuxTerminalExecutor, embeds application execution into a system terminal.
-Figure 10 shows the entire PackageHandler Bridge implementation as a UML class diagram.
+Both classes extend the LinuxTerminalExecutor that starts a terminal process that runs the CDE or JAR application.
+Figure 12 shows the entire PackageHandler Bridge implementation as a UML class diagram.